microsoft/react-native-code-push/README.md

     *Note: If you don't already have RNPM installed, you can do so by simply running `npm i -g rnpm` and then executing the above command.*

+2. (Only needed in v1.8.0+ of the plugin) In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:

+    ```gradle
+    ...
+    apply from: "react.gradle"
+    apply from: "../../node_modules/react-native-code-push/android/codepush.gradle"
+    ...
+    ```

 And that's it for installation using RNPM!
 Continue below to the [Plugin Configuration](#plugin-configuration-android) section to complete the setup.

 #### Plugin Installation (Android - Manual)